Esri/solution.js/demos/deploySolution/README.md

-## compareJSON
+## deploySolution

-This demo creates a ArcGIS Solution using the contents of an ArcGIS Online group.
+This demo deploys a ArcGIS Solution.

 ### Building